 The Ford GT, as well as most modern supercars like the Ferrari 458, the Lamborghini Aventador, and all the million-dollar hypercars we mentioned, is mid-engined.
 The twin-turbo sits just in front of the rear axle, right behind the driver.
 And that’s great news.

-But if you prefer performance and handling to schlepping prowess, you’ll want your engine smack in the middle of the car.
+But if you prefer performance and handling to schlep prowess, you’ll want your engine smack in the middle of the car.

 “An enthusiast is always dreaming of a 50-50 weight distribution,” says Travis Hanson, a rally car driver and racing instructor with O’Neil Rally School in New Hampshire.
 That means half of the car’s weight is over the front tires and half is over the rear.
 “That’s really hard to achieve with a front-engined car.”
 Putting the engine in the middle helps balance the car and makes it easier to turn and to control, especially when you’re at the limit of traction.

 All this makes the Ford GT an especially exciting arrival.
-Which brings us to the Corvette.
+This brings us to the Corvette.

 Chevrolet has always put the Vette’s engine at or in front of the front axle.
 It’s a traditional muscle car, and it does that job very well.
 But there’s a limit to what can be done with its front-engined, rear-wheel-drive design.
 Even adding more and more horsepower might not improve lap times, and so Chevrolet is looking at a radical redesign.